 So, how does trade spending work in consumer packaged goods?

-Trade spending is a common practice amongst consumer packaged goods and retail companies.
-Essentially, trade spending is the amount a company spends to increase demand for its products, including coupons, preferential shelf display locations (slotting), and co-advertising, to name a few.
+Trade spending — a usual practice within CPGs (consumer packaged goods) and retail companies.
+Basically, trade spending is the amount that a company spends to improve demand for its products, preferential shelf display locations (slotting), including coupons, and co-advertising, to name a few.

-While this is a normal part of doing business for many CPG and retail companies, the accounting and financial reporting for trade spending vary depending on the type of spending.
+While this is a normal part of doing business for many CPG and retail companies, the accounting and financial reporting for trade spending varies depending on the type of spending.